Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - Core fundamentals of S3 object:
    - key(name), names are lexographically stored in order
    - value(data)
-   - versionid
+   - version ID
    - metadata
    - Subresources
     - ACLs
     - Torrent
 - Successful uploads will generate a HTTP 200 status code
+- You can load files to S3 much faster by enabling multipart upload
-- Read the S#3 FAQ manual before taking the exam!!!
+- **Read the S3 FAQ manual before taking the exam!!!**

 **S3 Lab-Exam tips**:
 - Buckets are a universal namespace
 - Upload an object to S3 receive a HTTP 200 code
 - 3 different types of storage S3, S3-IA, S3 reduced redundancy storage
 - Encryption:
-  - client side encryption
+  - Client side encryption
-  - server side encryption
+  - Server side encryption
-   - server side encryption with Amazon S3 managed keys(SSE-S3)
+     1) Server side encryption with Amazon S3 managed keys(SSE-S3)
-   - server side encryption with KMS(SSE-KMS)
+     2) Server side encryption with KMS(SSE-KMS)
-   - server side encryption with customer provided keys(SSE-C)
+     3) Server side encryption with customer provided keys(SSE-C)
 - Control access to buckets using either a bucket ACL or using bucket policies
 - **by DEFAULT buckets are PRIVATE & ALL OBJECTS stored inside them are PRIVATE**